Cooltimmetje/BetterDiscordFM/README.md

 * Navigate in your Chrome browser to `chrome://extensions`, and drag the `.crx` file in and allow access.

 ##Known Issues
-* The page scrolls when you click a button.
 * I made it.